Vaerish/Awesome-Cell-Vision/README.md

 6. Using your choice of Python environment and libraries, attempt to satisfy the goals of the competition.
 You can use pre-built libraries, or do most from scratch, whichever approach you are interested in.
 I suggest trying a primitive histogram based method first.

+7. I am giving you the full autograder on this one (just not the test labels); the autograder is actually kaggles, but it's the same as I would do :)
 Check your performance on Kaggle using their submission checker, where you may submit a maximum of 5 entries per day:
     * https://www.kaggle.com/c/data-science-bowl-2018/submit

-7. Submit any related files, *.py, *.ipynb, *.csv, etc. to this repository.
+8. Submit any related files, *.py, *.ipynb, *.csv, etc. to this repository.
 Things you are required to submit include:
     * `pa06-cell-vision.py` or `pa06-cell-vision.ipynb` and any supporting python files you want to include in the repo.
     * `my_working_kaggle_submission.csv` submission file, with format, etc defined in the competition rules.